 Security Awareness Campaign

-The susceptibility rate (those who responded by clicking on the link) decreased from 2 % to 1 %, a net decrease of 1 %.
+The susceptibility rate for employees (those who responded by clicking on the link) increased from 1.4 % to 6.5 %, a net increase of 5.1%.